Tushardeepak/AI_News_App/README.md

 # AI_News_App
-Its a AI News Application on react.
+Its an AI News Application on react.
 Just Tap on the button and say the topic on which you want news.
 Everything is controlled by voice AI.